chamula/ZT-Automation/README.md

 # ZT-Automation
-This is an effort to built a custom Azure Policy Initiative incorporating DoD Zero Trust requirements with Azure builtin policy definitions.
+This is an effort to build a custom Azure Policy Initiative incorporating DoD Zero Trust requirements with Azure builtin policy definitions.